oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 In certain circumstances, a URI can refer to an element of the current SARIF log file (for example, see [§3.16.3](#externalpropertyfilereference-object--location-property)).
 Such a URI uses the `sarif` scheme.
 The `sarif` URI scheme consists of only a scheme (with the value `sarif`) and a path component.
 The path component is interpreted as a JSON pointer \[[RFC6901](#RFC6901)\] into the SARIF document containing the URI.
 The authority, query and fragment URI components **SHALL NOT** be present.

-> EXAMPLE: The URI `"sarif:/inlineExternalProperties/0"` refers to the 0<sup>th</sup> element of the array contained in the `inlineExternalProperties` property ([§3.13.5](#inlineexternalproperties-property)) at the root of the log file.
+> EXAMPLE 1: The URI `"sarif:/inlineExternalProperties/0"` refers to the 0<sup>th</sup> element of the array contained in the `inlineExternalProperties` property ([§3.13.5](#inlineexternalproperties-property)) at the root of the log file.

 ### 3.10.4 Internationalized Resource Identifiers (IRIs) <a id='internationalized-resource-identifiers-iris'></a>

 If a URI-valued property refers to a resource identified by an Internationalized Resource Identifier (IRI) \[[RFC3987](#RFC3987)\], the SARIF producer **SHALL** first transform the IRI into a URI, using the mapping mechanism specified in [§3.1](#file-format--general) of the standard \[[RFC3987](#RFC3987)\], and then assign the transformed value to the property.
 The string value of a URI-valued property **SHALL NOT** include Unicode characters such as `"é"`; such characters are permitted in IRIs but are not permitted in URIs. [§3.1](#file-format--general) of the standard \[[RFC3987](#RFC3987)\] describes how to replace such characters with "percent-encoded" equivalents to produce a valid URI.

-> EXAMPLE: Suppose a URI-valued property needs to refer to a resource identified by the string `"http://www.example.com/hu/sör.txt"`.
+> EXAMPLE 1: Suppose a URI-valued property needs to refer to a resource identified by the string `"http://www.example.com/hu/sör.txt"`.
 This string contains the character `"ö"`, so it is a valid IRI but not a valid URI.
 Following the procedure in [§3.1](#file-format--general) of the standard \[[RFC3987](#RFC3987)\], a SARIF producer would transform this string to the valid URI `"http://www.example.com/hu/s%C3%B6r.txt"` before assigning it to the property.

 ## 3.11 message object <a id='message-object'></a>